fahmifm/productAPI/README.md

 # productAPI
-API endpoint from product management
+An API endpoint for product and category management

+Build using python REST API microframework called Falcon using RethinkDB

+Route List :